William Shepard Bryan Jr.

-William Shepard Bryan, Jr. (December 23, 1859 – April 3, 1914) was an American attorney and political figure, recognized for his service in various legal capacities within the city of Baltimore and the state of Maryland.
+William Shepard Bryan Jr. (December 23, 1859 – April 3, 1914) was an American attorney and political figure, recognized for his service in various legal capacities within the city of Baltimore and the state of Maryland.
 His career included terms as Baltimore City Attorney, City Solicitor, and the Attorney General of Maryland.

 Early life and education

-William Shepard Bryan, Jr. was born in Baltimore, Maryland.
-He was the progeny of Judge William S. Bryan and Elizabeth Edmondson Hayward.
-Educated initially in private schools, he later attended Bethel Military Academy and graduated from the University of Virginia Law School.
+William Shepard Bryan, Jr. was born in Baltimore, Maryland, to Elizabeth (née Edmondson) and William S. Bryan.
+He was the great-great-grandson of William Hayward, a member of the Maryland Court of Delegates.
+He attended St. Michael's School in Reistertown.
+He later attended Bethel Military Academy from 1876 to 1879 and graduated from the University of Virginia Law School in 1880 and read law in the office of his father.
+His nickname was Billy.

 Legal career

-Bryan's legal career began after his admission to the Maryland bar in 1882.
-His early practice included a mix of private legal work and appointments to various municipal legal roles.
+Bryan's legal career began after he was admitted to the bar in Maryland in 1882.
+He practiced law in Baltimore and was law partners with George Riggs Gaither Jr. In 1891, he became law partners with Edward N. Rich.
+He was counsel to the board of supervisors of elections from 1890 to 1892.
 He served as the Baltimore city attorney in 1892 and was later appointed city solicitor, a position he held from 1892 to 1896.